Abuse Victim Profile

 15. Severe depression

 Now it’s time to take a look at the other common denominators of a child who has been sexually abused, the family system ones.
 This is the forest that your trees (the individual common denominators) grew under.
-Check which of the following family systems common denominators fit you.

 1. Patriarchal (or matriarchal) family system